Paradise Valley Mall

 Paradise Valley Mall was a shopping mall located in Phoenix, Arizona, United States.
 The last remaining anchor stores were JCPenney and Costco.
 There were 3 vacant anchor stores that were once Sears, Dillard's, and Macy's.

 The former owner, Macerich, has rezoned the land for mixed use.
 Demolition of the indoor mall portion started in July 2021 and ended in February 2022.
 On April 8, 2021, Macerich sold the mall to Phoenix-based RED Development.
+The original mall structure was not completely demolished, as a portion of it connected to JCPenney remains and is slated for future retail development with a smaller courtyard-style layout.
+The Costco is a freestanding building that replaced an existing portion of the mall.